-When a tooth is lost you immediately begin to lose the part of your jawbone that held the tooth in.
-You might not feel any different or notice it happening but the bone is lost quickly.
+When a tooth is lost, you immediately begin to lose the part of your jawbone that held the tooth in.
+You might not feel any different or notice it happening, but the bone is lost quickly.
 Another bad thing that begins to happen right away is that your other teeth shift to fill the space left by the missing tooth.
 This not only causes your bite to be wrong, but this can also make you look a lot older than you are as your face begins to collapse.
-Replace your teeth with Dental Implants from Dr. Paul Peterson at Advanced Cosmetic Dentistry in Park City, UT.
+Replace your teeth with dental implants from Dr. Paul Peterson at Advanced Cosmetic Dentistry in Park City, Salt Lake City, Midway and Heber City, UT.

 Dental implants are used if you need to replace your entire tooth, including both the crown and the root.
 Dental implants are as permanent a solution for your tooth loss that we have to offer.

-Dental Implants involve reconstructing your missing teeth along with their supporting structures.
-The technology, skills and materials have advanced to a point where implants are predictable and long lasting.
+Dental implants involve reconstructing your missing teeth along with their supporting structures.
+The technology, skills, and materials have advanced to a point where dental implants are predictable and long-lasting.